AndresDavidCalderon/cat-on-a-bearing-carriage/Planning/cat-on-a-ball-bearing-car/Art and presentation..md

 (Jardin was used as a placeholder) The actual village is Monteluna, a village based on the real life houses of Guatapé, the roads of Jardín and the landscape of Concepción.

 First we will need to model the cat.
 Next we need a design for the car, both can be done in krita, actual assets should be made in aseprite.

+How would the cat drift the car?
+I imagine through some sort of lever in the cubicle.